divstackio/docs-study/docs/project.md

 **User stories**

-To better understand users we must create user stories based on the data of **personas.**
+To better understand users we must create user stories based on the data of **personas.** This is so we can better recognize the user and their needs.

 <details>
  <summary>What are User stories?</summary>